The First Year of the Physical AI Era

 Home Appliances and Mobility Embrace 'Robotics'

-Artificial Intelligence (AI) is stepping out of the realm of concepts on screens and making its presence felt as a physical entity.
-With the opening of CES 2026, the world’s largest electronics and IT exhibition, approaching, the industry’s attention is turning to Las Vegas.
-This year’s CES is expected to be a stage where “physical AI,” which integrates AI into robots, devices, and spaces, takes center stage, moving beyond generative AI.
+Artificial intelligence (AI) is stepping out of the realm of concepts on screens and emerging as a physical presence.
+With the opening of CES 2026, the world's largest electronics and IT exhibition, approaching, the industry's attention is turning to Las Vegas.
+This year's CES is expected to serve as a stage where 'physical AI'-integrated into robots, devices, and spaces-takes center stage, moving beyond generative AI.

-According to the industry on January 2, CES 2026 will feature participation from more than 4,500 companies representing over 150 countries worldwide.
-From Korea alone, about 1,000 companies-including Samsung Electronics, LG Electronics, and Hyundai Motor Group, as well as mid-sized companies and startups-will join the exhibition.
+According to the industry on January 2, CES 2026 will feature participation from around 4,500 companies representing more than 150 countries worldwide.
+From Korea alone, about 1,000 companies-including Samsung Electronics, LG Electronics, Hyundai Motor Group, as well as mid-sized firms and startups-will take part in the exhibition.

-The central keyword for events, exhibitions, and networking at this year’s CES is AI.
-However, the main topic has shifted.
-Moving away from generative AI, which has dominated exhibition halls for years since ChatGPT, “physical AI” is now emerging in earnest-AI that perceives and judges the real world through sensors and actuators, and moves on its own.
-In addition, agent-type AI, which makes decisions and operates autonomously without user intervention, and the concept of ambient AI, which permeates the entire environment, are expected to expand across smart homes, mobility, and robotics.
+At this CES, the central keyword for events, exhibitions, and networking is AI.
+However, the focus has shifted.
+Moving away from generative AI, which has dominated exhibition halls for several years since ChatGPT, physical AI is now coming to the forefront-AI that perceives, judges, and acts in the real world through sensors and actuators.
+Additionally, agent-type AI, which makes decisions and operates autonomously without user intervention, and ambient AI, which permeates the entire environment, are expected to spread across smart homes, mobility, and robotics.

 Among global technology companies, Nvidia is once again in the spotlight.
-Jensen Huang, CEO of Nvidia, is expected to present a business strategy centered on agent-type AI and physical AI during a special address at CES 2026.
-There is also interest in whether he will discuss the direction of next-generation AI accelerator development and potential collaborations with memory companies such as Samsung Electronics and SK Hynix.
+Jensen Huang, CEO of Nvidia, is expected to outline a business strategy centered on agent-type AI and physical AI during a special address at CES 2026.
+There is also interest in whether he will discuss the direction of next-generation AI accelerator development and potential collaborations with memory companies such as Samsung Electronics and SK hynix.
 Lisa Su, CEO of AMD, who will deliver the official opening keynote, is also set to unveil AI computing solutions in response.
-The technology competition among leading semiconductor companies, including Intel and Qualcomm, is expected to become even more pronounced.
+The technology competition among major semiconductor companies including Intel and Qualcomm is expected to become even more pronounced.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.